waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.5/readme.md

 Enabling Kubernetes with Docker Desktop, makes your VM both a Control Plane and (worker) Node.

+Kubernetes provides the **kubectl** command line tool for communicating with a Kubernetes cluster's control plane, using the Kubernetes API.

-You administer your Kubernetes cluster using the command-line tool, **kubectl**.
+You administer your Kubernetes cluster using the **kubectl** command-line tool.

 ## Objectives